 Fabric Ink Applications

 Fabric ink is intended for use with everything from various articles of clothing to tote bags.
 Add a personalized design or phrase to camp clothes or organization t-shirts.
-Textile ink can also be used to designate objects in an industrial setting or as means of marketing a small company, such as a coffee shop or art business.
+Textile ink can also be used to designate objects in an industrial setting or as a means of marketing a small company, such as a coffee shop or art business.
 Fabric ink can stamp on a range of materials, including cotton, linen, muslin, or canvas.

 Proper Inking Tips